Man arrested after intentionally parking truck on train tracks during Slidell parade

 King left his vehicle there and began to walk in the crowd of paradegoers, allegedly making "disturbing" comments that cause several people to report him to the police.

 While officers searched for King among the crowd, a southbound train hit his truck.
+You can see the aftermath of the crash here.

 No one was injured.